Parker Brailsford

-Parker Brailsford (born October 20, 2003) is an American college football center for the Alabama Crimson Tide.
-He previously played for the Washington Huskies.
+Parker Brailsford (born October 20, 2003) is an American professional football center for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Washington Huskies and the Alabama Crimson Tide and was selected by the Browns in the fifth round of the 2026 NFL draft.

 Early life

 Brailsford grew up in Scottsdale, Arizona and attended Saguaro High School where he lettered in football and track and field.
 Brailsford committed to play college football for the Washington Huskies.

 College career

 Washington

 After taking a redshirt in 2022, Brailsford earned a starting spot on the Huskies offensive line ahead of the 2023 season.
 In week three, he was named the Pac-12 freshman of the week for his performance against Michigan State.
 In week ten, Brailsford was named the Pac-12 Conference offensive lineman of the week.
 For his performance on the season, he was named second-team all-Pac-12.
 Brailsford led the Huskies offensive line that won the Joe Moore Award, awarded to the nation's top offensive line.
 After the season, he entered the NCAA transfer portal.